alwaysmiddle/LifeCycleWorkflowTool/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the internal training documents._

-_For more information, please refer to [Wiki](https://github.com/alwaysmiddle/LifeCycleWorkflowTool/wiki)_
+_For more information on program structure and workflow, please refer to the [Wiki](https://github.com/alwaysmiddle/LifeCycleWorkflowTool/wiki)_